 No such thing as coincidence…

 One day while at our office in South Beach, I had to go to the bathroom but it was out of order so I went downstairs.
 I saw a sign on one of the office doors downstairs that read ‘Douglas Elliman, FL’.
 I called Andre and said, “Guess where your old job is located?”
 We laughed, since Andre used to work at Douglas Elliman, NYC, and left the company to move to FL.
 He had no idea they were in that building.
-That same time, I ran into a friend in the restroom that we hadn’t seen in years, and laughed at what a coincidence of how we met.
+That same time, I ran into a friend in the restroom we met on the cruise back in 2006… we hadn’t seen him n years, and laughed at what a coincidence of how we met.

 The name of the first gym Andre attended in NY was NOVA Gymnastics.
 Back then, he went to Chelsea Piers.
 When he found a gym in FL, he called me all excited and tells me, “I have another one you can add to your story… I just walked in and looked up and the name of the gym & it’s NOVA.”